brendef/printers-crud-next/README.md

 #### Why AWS EC2

 My goal was to get something up and running ASAP.
 EC2s are super simple make a perfect dev environmnet.
 I do belive a serverless product such as *Amplify* for the front end and *lambda* would have been better.
 I will migrate this later one to use these technologies for sure!

+## How can this project be improved

+There are so many way this project could be improved.
+Here are three cool features that could still be implemented:
+1. Automatically detect printers on a newtwork and display them on screen
+2. Show or Hide printers, instead of deleting them from the database
+3. Show printer activity in addition and other information to state. (eg. "printing" or "low on ink")

 ## Feedback

 I really appreciate feedback.
 Please reach out to me at brendan.defaria@gmail.com